raphaelmansuy/digital_palace/02-til/mlfow/README.md

 This makes it easy to compare runs side-by-side to determine the best model.
 You can run the UI via `mlflow ui` or access it at http://localhost:5000.

-While MLflow Tracking lets you log specific runs, **MLflow Projects** packages code and configurations so you can reproduce runs on any platform.
+While MLflow Tracking lets you log specific runs, MLflow Projects packages code and configurations so you can reproduce runs on any platform.

+## MLflow Projects

 Projects define the full computing environment required to run your code, including:

 - **Entry point**: Main executable code to run.
 - **Parameters**: Key/value parameters for the entry point.
 - **Dependencies**: Local Python dependencies or Conda environment file.
 - **Docker container**: Optional Docker image dependencies.